edasmalchi/qiroll-pedal-assist/README.md

 #### Progress
 * Digital logic version 2.5 builds on 2.2 with usability improvements and taillight connector option
 * A simple case for 3d printing
+* Stripped-down "simple" digital logic version with through-hole components in case that better meets your needs